Joel-Bradley/Joel-Bradley/README.md

 <br />
 <br />

 Currently a BSc sophomore at UoB.
-Personal Skill Award (PSA) candidate.
 Have previous and growing experiences in Python, Java, and WEB; <br>
 in Electrical Engineering, Material Engineering and Mathematical Modeling; and in NGO, and Policy Research. <br>
-A competent leader, LGBTQ+ activist, fast learner, and imaginative engineer.
+A competent leader, LGBTQ+ activist, fast learner, and imaginative engineer. <br>
 Passionate, self-motivated, adventurous, supportive, creative, and humorous.

 <a href="#"><img align="right" src="https://github.com/blackcater/blackcater/raw/main/images/banner.gif" width="200 " height="200" /></a>